Salivary gland tumors

 Tests may include:

-The recommended treatment is usually surgery to remove the affected salivary gland.
-If the tumor is benign, no other treatment is usually needed.
+Surgery is usually done to remove the affected salivary gland.
+If the tumor is benign, no other treatment is needed.

-Radiation therapy or extensive surgery may be needed if the tumor is cancerous.
-Chemotherapy is sometimes used in patients who are considered high risk, or when the disease has spread beyond the salivary glands.
+or extensive surgery may be needed if the tumor is cancerous. may be used when the disease has spread beyond the salivary glands.

 Most salivary gland tumors are noncancerous and slow growing.
 Removing the tumor with surgery usually cures the condition.
 In rare cases, the tumor is cancerous and further treatment is needed.